The Pagination Component in Bootstrap 4

 Dealing with the sizes of pagination

-Bootstrap 4 has built-in classes to deal with the size of pagination component.
-In all above examples, we used the normal sized pagination.
-You may also create large and small sized pagination component by using:
+Bootstrap 4 has built-in classes to deal with the size of the pagination component.
+In all the above examples, we used the normal-sized pagination.
+You may also create large and small-sized pagination components by using:

 - pagination-lg (for large size)